Painting of New River running through mountains (Unitarian Universalist Congregation)

 Pre-planning

-The earliest incarnation of the committee oversaw the establishment of a file of members' wishes for their memorial services.
+The earliest incarnation of the Memorial Committee oversaw the establishment of a file of members' wishes for their memorial services.

 Because any of us could become disabled or die at any time, it is important to have necessary information prepared in advance of an unexpected medical emergency or death.
 This document lists information required to complete a death certificate and other items that are helpful in an emergency.
 We suggest you give filled-out copies to members of your family, your doctor, your lawyer — and your minister.